SherAdnanKhan/packt-api/docs/terms.md

 * Not try to circumvent our rate limiting.
 Packt tracks all requests made by developers.

+* Do not share or publically post your API key with others outside your organisation.

 * Clearly display the Packt name or logo on any location where Packt data appears.
 For instance if you are displaying a Packt product, you should clearly label this as "by Packt Publishing"

 * Not use the API to harvest or index Packt data without our explicit written consent.